ludoza/DokuWiki-to-Markdown-Converter/master/sapphire/docs/en/tutorials/2-extending-a-basic-site.md

 ### Model

-The `[api:DataObject]` class is the **"model"**.
-Every data object corresponds to a table in your database and this is where the content is stored.
+All content on your site is stored in a database.
+There is a table in the database corresponding for every class that is a child of the `[api:DataObject]` class.
+Every object of that class corresponds to a row in that table - this is your "data object", the **"model"** of Model-View-Controller.
 A page type has a data object that represents all the data for your page - rather than inheriting directly from data object it inherits from `[api:SiteTree]`.
 We generally create a "Page" data object, and subclass this for the rest of the page types.
 This allows us to define behavior that is consistent across all pages in our site.

-*Questions: Do we assume they know what a class is or what subclassing means?*

-Origional text:
-(All content on your site is stored in a database.
-There is a table in the database corresponding for every class that is a child of the `[api:DataObject]` class.
-Every object of that class corresponds to a row in that table - this is your "data object", the **"model"** of Model-View-Controller.
-A page type has a data object that represents all the data for your page - rather than inheriting directly from `[api:DataObject]` it inherits from `[api:SiteTree]`.
-We generally create a "Page" data object, and subclass this for the rest of the page types.
-This allows us to define behavior that is consistent across all pages in our site.)

 ### View